cydh/chyraro/README.txt

 	- [Info]
 		- Separate 'picklog' table to several table logs based on enable_logs's ack that decided on log_athena.conf
 3. Security System - Secure your items from transaction
-	- 30 USD (+5 USD for additional ack)
+	- 35 USD
+	- conf file: yes
 	- @security - Custom atcommand to manage the security system
 	- NPC file: Security.txt
 	- [Info]
-		- When security is active, it prevents player to:
+		- When security is active, it prevents player to do some actions (set-able on battle config):
 		  .
-Ask trade request to other
+Drop item
 		  .
-Receive trade request from other
+Buy from vending
 		  .
-Sell item on NPC
+Open new vending
 		  .
-Buy item from NPC
+Sell to buyingstore
 		  .
-Open vending
+Open new buyingstore
 		  .
-Buy item from vender
+Trading with other player
 		  .
-Open buyingstore
+Add/Put item to/from guild storage
 		  .
-Sell item to buyer
+Break a guild
 		  .
-Compound card (additional ack)
+Clear inventory/cart/storage
 		  .
-Remove (set off) option from ALT+Q (additional ack) .
-Using skill that need zeny (additional ack)
+Transaction with NPC
 		  .
+Remove option (cart, falcon, warg)
+		  .
+Compound card into equip
+		  .
+Delete homunculus
-Consume usable item (additional ack)
+		  .
+Using skill that need zeny & consume usable item (additional ack, +5 USD)
 		- GM (or player with certain group level) can manage the global config of Security System
 4. Autostore Items - Store all looted items to storage automatically without open the storage
 	- 15 USD